1. What is Val-U-Therm PLUS®?

 11. Do Val-U-Therm PLUS® structures qualify for Party Wall Robust Standard Details?

 Val-U-Therm PLUS® is a building system for the external building envelope, i.e. ground floor, external wall and roofs.
-Whilst it is not appropriate for separating walls and floors, Val-U-Therm PLUS® complements the use of standard timber frame solutions for these requirements including the use of solid timber, I-joists and metal web beams.
+Whilst it is not appropriate for party walls and floors, Val-U-Therm PLUS® complements the use of standard timber frame solutions for these requirements including the use of solid timber, I-joists and metal web beams.
 When using Val-U-Therm PLUS® the aspect of flanking transmission will need to be assessed.

 12. What is the product made of?